 There is an impressive collection of buckets, spades, fishing nets and crabbing lines stored outside that can make even the most relaxed of us get a little competitive.
 And there's more, two small patio-areas historically used for washing nets and drying officer's uniforms have been stylishly whitewashed and create a very private and quiet outside space for just chilling.

-Sitting-room with Smart TV, DVD player and wood-burner
+Sitting-room with Smart TV, Netflix and Xbox, DVD player and wood-burner

 Snug with TV

 Kitchen with induction hob, electric oven, microwave, fridge/freezer and dishwasher